 Why is my dex not working?

 One day your medication is 'working' and then the next you don't feel like it's doing anything at all.
 Or perhaps it has stopped 'working' all together or you never really felt it 'worked' at all.
 Sound familiar?
 In this post we look at how your diet could be impacting the effectiveness of dexamphetamine (dex).
+Please note this information is also relevant to other amphetamine based medications eg: methylphenidate (Ritalin) and lisdexamfetamine (Vyvanse) etc.

 Is your diet particularly acidic?
 Acidic foods (including vitamin C supplements) decrease the absorption of dex, reducing its effect.
 Acidic foods also tend to make urine more acidic too, which increases the rate dex is released from the body, again decreasing the effectiveness.
 Normally around 30% of all dex you take is excreted in the urine.
 However highly acidic urine (around pH 4-5) will result in as much as 75% of the dex being eliminated from the body!
 That would make a huge difference to the effectiveness of dex.
 Whereas a low acid or alkaline urine (around pH 8) will result in less than 5% of dex being eliminated via your urine.